WebAssembly/spec/spectec/test-prose/TEST.md

 ..........................................

-1. Assert: Due to validation, a :ref:`number type <syntax-nt>` is on the top of the stack.
+1. Assert: Due to validation, a number type is on the top of the stack.

 #.
 Pop the value :math:`({\mathit{numtype}}_0{.}\mathsf{const}~c_2)` from the stack.

 #.
-Assert: Due to validation, a :ref:`number <syntax-num>` is on the top of the stack.
+Assert: Due to validation, a number is on the top of the stack.

 #.
 Pop the value :math:`({\mathit{numtype}}_0{.}\mathsf{const}~c_1)` from the stack.